michelou/nodejs-examples/README.md

 > <b>&gt; subst N: %USERPROFILE%\workspace\nodejs-examples</b>
 > </pre>

-In the next section we give a brief description of the added batch files.
+In the next section we give a brief description of the batch files present in this project.

 ## Batch commands